ENCCS/julia-for-hpda/content/linear-algebra.rst

 the `book
 <https://web.stanford.edu//~boyd/vmls/vmls.pdf#algorithmctr.5.1>`_
 *Introduction to Applied Linear Algebra – Vectors, Matrices, and Least Squares* by Stephen Boyd and Lieven Vandenberghe.
+Useful information relating to the exercise may also be found in the `Extra material`_ below.

 Below we will consider the Gram-Schmidt process: